#Hiring Software Engineers

 The companies with better hiring processes for software engineers take care of the process, and as well as the candidate.
 They call when they say they will for screening calls and telephone interviews, they give regular status updates, and give a clear roadmap for the hiring process.
 This could be as simple as emailing the candidate at the beginning of the process and explaining that the process will consist of a short phone screen, then a technical task and, finally, an onsite interview.

 Failure to keep order in your hiring process will give candidates a sense that this company is chaotic and disorganised.
-It´s important to remember that highly skilled software engineers in cities like London and Dublin is usually approached on LinkedIn about a new role more than once a week.
+It´s important to remember that highly skilled software engineers in cities like London and Dublin is usually approached via LinkedIn messages about a new role more than once a week.
 There is no shortage of suitors, so you need to be rigorous and structured in your approach.

 Many Engineers seeking work in these locations are coming from other countries, and feel less secure as they try and navigate a different culture, while interviewing in their second language can add a further layer of complexity.